 Over the latter part of the 20th century, the lighthouses fell into disrepair.
 Restoration of the structures - listed on the National Register of Historic Places - began in 1989 and continues today.

-At the end of the presentation, you'll drive out to the boat landing at McClellanville to board Coastal Expeditions' Island Cat Ferry.
+The tour begins with a presentation on the history of the lighthouses at the Sewee Visitor and Environmental Center in Awendaw.
+Following the 9:30 a.m. program, you'll drive out to the boat landing at McClellanville to board Coastal Expeditions' Island Cat Ferry.
 On the 45-minute ride out to Lighthouse Island, experienced naturalists will tell you about the area's estuaries, where freshwater from rivers and streams meet and mix with saltwater from the ocean.
 The plankton-rich waters support an abundance and diversity of wildlife, including fish, crab and lobster.

 Call Coastal Expeditions at (843) 884-7684 or click here to make your reservation or find out more.